insa-k/gradle-marytts-crossvalidation-plugin/README.md

 ```

-Tasks can be used separately but if you want to make sure the task order is correct then add this to your build.gradle:
+All of these tasks can be used separately (provided the required data is given) but if you want to make sure the task order is correct then add this to your build.gradle:

 ```
 selectCrossvalidationFiles.dependsOn wav, text, lab